tiagofilipe12/pATLASflow/README.md

    Main options:
        --help  Opens this help.
 It will open only when --help is provided.
 So, yes, this line is pretty useless since you already know that if you reached here.
        --version   Prints the version of the pipeline script.
-       --threads   Number of threads that the pipeline will have to run.
-Default: 1 --mash_screen   Enables mash screen run.
+       --mash_screen   Enables mash screen run.
        --assembly  Enables mash dist run to use fasta file against plasmid db --mapping   Enables mapping pipeline.